-Criteria Rating Scales Notes Low 0-3 years Duration Medium 4-8 years (i.e. full duration of construction phase) High More than 9 years to permanent Low Where the impact affects the environment is such a way that natural, cultural and social functions and processes are minimally affected Intensity Medium Where the affected environment is altered but natural, cultural and social functions and processes continue albeit in a modified way; and valued, important, sensitive or vulnerable systems or communities are negatively affected High Where natural, cultural or social functions and processes are altered to the extent that the impact will temporarily or permanently cease; and valued, important, sensitive or vulnerable systems or communities are substantially affected.
+Criteria Rating Scales Notes Low 0-3 years Duration Medium 4-8 years (i.e. full duration of construction phase) High 9 years to permanent Low Where the impact affects the environment in such a way that natural, cultural and social functions and processes are minimally affected Intensity Medium Where the affected environment is altered but natural, cultural and social functions and processes continue albeit in a modified way; and valued, important, sensitive or vulnerable systems or communities are negatively affected - High Where natural, cultural or social functions and processes are altered to the extent that the impact will temporarily or permanently cease; and valued, important, sensitive or vulnerable systems or communities are substantially affected.
 Low No irreplaceable resources will be impacted.
-Potential for impact on irreplaceable Medium Resources that will be impacted can be replaced, with effort. resources High There is no potential for replacing a particular vulnerable resource that will be impacted.
+Potential for impact on irreplaceable Medium Resources that will be impacted can be replaced, with effort. resources High There is a high potential that irreplaceable resources will be lost.
 Consequence Low A combination of any of the following Intensity, duration, extent and impact on irreplaceable resources are all rated low Intensity, duration and extent are rated low but impact on irreplaceable resources is rated medium to high Intensity is low and up to two of the other criteria are rated medium Intensity is medium and all three other criteria are rated low (a combination of extent, duration, intensity and the potential for impact on irreplaceable resources).
 Medium Intensity is medium and one other criterium is rated high, with the remainder being rated low.
 Intensity is low and at least two other criteria are rated medium or higher.
-Intensity is rated medium and at least two of the other criteria are rated medium or higher Intensity is high and at least two other criteria are medium or higher Intensity is rated low, but irrepplaceability and duration are rated high High Intensity and impact on irreplaceable resources are rated high, with any combination of extent and duration Intensity is rated high, with all of the other criteria being rated medium or higher Probability (the Low It is highly unlikely or less than 50 % likely that an impact will occur. likelihood of the impact Medium It is between 50 and 70 % certain that the impact will occur. occurring) High It is more than 75 % certain that the impact will occur or it is definite that the impact will occur.
+Intensity is rated medium and at least two of the other criteria are rated medium or higher Intensity is high and at least two other criteria are medium or higher Intensity is rated low, but irrepplaceability and duration are rated high High Intensity and impact on irreplaceable resources are rated high, with any combination of extent and duration Intensity is rated high, with all of the other criteria being rated medium or higher Low It is highly unlikely or less than 50 % likely that an impact will occur.
+Probability (the likelihood of the Medium It is between 50 and 74 % certain that the impact will occur. impact occurring) High It is more than 75 % certain that the impact will occur or it is definite that the impact will occur.
+Significance (all impacts Low Low consequence and low probability Low consequence and medium probability

-Criteria Rating Scales Notes Significance (all impacts including potential cumulative impacts) Low Low consequence and low probability Low consequence and medium probability Low consequence and high probability Low to medium Low consequence and high probability Medium consequence and low probability Medium Medium consequence and low probability Medium consequence and medium probability Medium consequence and high probability High consequence and low probability Medium to high High consequence and medium probability High High consequence and high probability
+Criteria Rating Scales Notes including potential cumulative Low to medium Low consequence and high probability Medium consequence and low probability impacts) Medium Medium consequence and low probability Medium consequence and medium probability Medium consequence and high probability High consequence and low probability Medium to high High consequence and medium probability High High consequence and high probability